mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 ```

 This will allow our `printCar` function to work, regardless of whether the `chargeVoltage`
-property is present or not
+property is present or not:

 ```ts twoslash
 function printCar(car: {